-The aim of this paper is to study the temperature and the $\mu_B$-depenence of the chiral condensate, and using this to estimate the chiral crossover temperature as a function of $\mu_B$.
-We will also revisit the description of the higher-order baryon number fluctuations and the QCD equation of state within the HRG model with repulsive mean-field interactions in the light of the newest lattice QCD results.
+The aim of this paper is to study the temperature and the $\mu_B$ dependence of the chiral condensate, and using this to estimate the chiral crossover temperature as a function of $\mu_B$.
+We will also revisit the description of the higher-order baryon number fluctuations and the QCD equation of state within the HRG model with repulsive mean-field interactions in light of the newest lattice QCD results.
 The paper is organized as follows: In the next section, we review the HRG model with repulsive interactions.
-In this section, we also present the comparison of this model with the state of the art lattice QCD results on fluctuations of conserved charges.
-In section \ref{secIII} we discuss the calculation of the chiral condensate as a function of temperature and baryon chemical potential.
-In section \ref{secIV} we present our results e.g., the estimate of the chiral crossover temperature as a function of baryon chemical potential, curvature of the pseudo-critical line.
-In section \ref{secV}, we discuss the temperature and baryon density dependence of the speed of sound for the strangeness neutral system.
-Finally, our conclusions are presented in section \ref{secVI}.
+In that section we also present the comparison of this model with the state-of-the-art lattice QCD results on fluctuations of conserved charges.
+In Sec.~\ref{secIII} we discuss the calculation of the chiral condensate as a function of temperature and baryon chemical potential.
+In Sec.~\ref{secIV} we present our results, i.e., the estimate of the chiral crossover temperature as a function of baryon chemical potential, and the curvature of the pseudocritical line.
+In Sec.~\ref{secV}, we discuss the temperature and baryon density dependence of the speed of sound for the strangeness neutral system.
+Finally, our conclusions are presented in Sec.~\ref{secVI}.
 In the Appendices, we give some technical details of the calculations.